 Related degrees, TEFL certification, etc.

 Most schools will prefer teachers with experience and/or additional qualifications.
-TEFL certification is often preferred at least for EPIK (a public school program).
-Hagwons (private schools) may prefer it, yet it's not required.
+TEFL certification is often preferred at least for EPIK which is a public school program.
+Hagwons (private academies) may prefer it, yet it's not required.
 As mentioned your bachelor's degree can be in anything, but the more related it is the better.

 TEFL certification, related degrees, teaching licenses and experience can also raise your pay in the EPIK program.
 Hagwons are individual businesses.
 You can judge them case by case.